 Someone has done something sexual to you that you did not want.

-- If you are or were under 16 when it happened
+- you are or were under 16 when it happened

 Experiencing sexual violence is never easy and it is never your fault, regardless of: